KrauseFx/krausefx.com/_posts/2016-05-14-use-custom-shortcuts-for-every-application.md

 meta: {}
 ---

-One of the most common activities when using a computer is switching between applications and their windows.
-Unfortunately Mac OS X is optimised for casual computer users (Mission Control, using the Mouse, etc.).
+One of the most common activities when using a computer is switching between apps and their windows.
+Unfortunately macOS is optimised for casual computer users (Mission Control, using the mouse, etc.).

 ### Using the dock